 Simple English definitions for legal terms

-Read a random definition: asylum
+Read a random definition: foreign judgment

 Surety: A person who promises to take responsibility for someone else's debt.
 When someone borrows money, the lender may ask for a surety to also sign the agreement.
 This means that if the borrower can't pay back the loan, the surety will have to pay instead.
 It's like having a backup plan in case something goes wrong.